wp-plugins/post-status-menu-items/readme.txt

 2. The "Posts" expanded menu showing some post statuses.

 == Changelog ==
+= 1.0.1 =
+* Updated "Requires at least" version to 3.0 after some research.
+* Tweaked function that adds menu items to be slightly more efficient (avoiding array_push).

 = 1.0 =
 * Almost a complete rewrite.
-Again.
+Again :)
 * Added "Private" and "Trash Statuses."
 * Added support for Pages and Custom Post Types.
 * Added options to toggle display of menu items for all post types (Settings > Writing).